sycured/falcon-stats/README.md

 This will connect to the given MySQL database and start to add request-response data.
 For now only MySQL is supported - *PRs welcome*!

 ## Compatibility
-The middleware is used with Python 3.5 and 3.6.
-I don't plan on supporting Python 2.7 but it still might work.
+The middleware is tested with Python 3.6, 3.7 and 3.8.
+I don't plan on supporting older version.